Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 Monitors running processes and alerts on process count, aggregated memory usage, or aggregated CPU usage.
 Processes can be filtered by name, command-line arguments, and user name using regular expressions.
 Optionally lists the top processes by CPU time and memory usage.

+On Linux, also reports how many processes the whole system creates per second.
+A headcount stays flat while a retry loop, a runaway cron job or a fork bomb creates and reaps thousands of processes a second, and this is the number that shows it.
+It covers the whole system and is not narrowed down by the filters above.

 **Important Notes:**

 * Some process names in psutil do not match the ones from `ps aux`.
 Use the troubleshooting section below to get the correct process names.
 * Memory fields vary by platform.
 On Linux: rss, vms, shared, text, lib, data, dirty.
 On Windows: rss, vms, num_page_faults, peak_rss, peak_paged_pool, paged_pool, peak_nonpaged_pool, nonpaged_pool, peak_vms, private.
 Fields not available on the current platform are automatically omitted.
+* The fork rate is system-wide and not affected by `--argument`, `--command`, `--status` or `--username`.
+Every service of this check on a host therefore reports the same number.
+* The fork rate is reported on Linux only.
+It is absent on the very first run, because there is no earlier reading to measure against, and on the first run after a reboot, because the kernel counter it is calculated from starts over at zero.

 **Data Collection:**